rigdenlab/SIMBAD/docs/install.rst

 .. code-block:: bash

-   $ simbad-database morda $HOME/Documents/simbad_db
+   $ simbad-database morda

-The previous command will install the MoRDa-like database to the directory ``simbad_db``.
+The previous command will install the MoRDa-like database to the directory ``$CCP4/share/simbad/static/morda``.
 It will create a PDB-like substructure of folders to group relevant entries. **Each file is encoded to save disk space, for instructions on how to decode it, please contact us at ccp4[at]stfc.ac.uk``**.

 If MoRDa is installed, SIMBAD will use the associated MoRDa database to generate the MoRDa-like database.
 Otherwise, the MoRDa package will be temporarily downloaded.